 PSUs have the potential for even a more dominant role, with a large number of profitable unlisted CPSEs that can go to the market.
-Based upon data (of profit making PSUs as on 31st March 2015), there are as many as 105 3-year profit making CPSEs that are still unlisted (Click here for details).
-With the recent SEBI guidelines for listed PSUs to have a minimum 25% public shareholding, a large number of PSU public offers are now in the pipeline.
+Based upon data (of profit making PSUs as on 31st March 2016), there are as many as 98 3-year profit making CPSEs that are still unlisted (Click here for details).
+Further, with the SEBI guidelines for listed PSUs to have a minimum 25% public shareholding, a large number of PSU public offers are now in the pipeline.
 At current prices, this could mean a divestment amount of over Rs.
-19301.12 crore.
+18307.26 crore.
 Click here for details.
 A large number of unlisted profit making PSUs too are expected to launch their IPO.

 There is a huge 'go to market' knowledge gap which exists in several PSUs.
 What are the steps involved in getting listed, what processes need to be followed, what approvals need to be taken, what disclosures need to be made, what has been the history of disinvestments in India, etc.